NouraAlhadlaq/CookeryApp/README.md

 ## **Description:**

-This is a web application that allow users  share there recipes to the world.
+This is a web application that allows users to share there recipes to the world.

 ![screenshot](app/assets/images/screenshot.png)
 ## **Link:**